 U.S. Securities and Exchange Commission Chairman Mary Schapiro said the agency is “very focused” on determining whether JPMorgan Chase & Co.
-(JPM) appropriately disclosed changes it made during the first quarter to a complex risk calculation.
+(JPM:US) appropriately disclosed changes it made during the first quarter to a complex risk calculation.

 “We are very focused on the accuracy and timeliness of that disclosure,” she said yesterday during an appearance before the Senate Banking Committee in Washington.